Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Lethbridge are positioned to serve Southern Alberta’s key industries, including agriculture, logistics, manufacturing, and public sector institutions like the University of Lethbridge.
-This proximity provides low-latency connectivity essential for local economic activity.
+Proximity To Key Business Districts: Data centers in Lethbridge serve the city's commercial core and key industries, including agriculture, technology, and education.
+This proximity supports local businesses requiring low-latency access for their primary IT infrastructure.

 Natural Disaster Risk

-The overall natural disaster risk profile for Lethbridge is exceptionally low, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This minimizes the threat of business disruption from environmental factors and enhances infrastructure resilience.
+Lethbridge has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This stability is a key advantage for critical infrastructure hosting and business continuity planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business